CFG Board of Trustees – an opportunity for nominations

 How to apply

-Please read the role description (pdf), which includes an explanation of the role and responsibilities of the Trustees, and fill out the application form (word doc). (this will appear as a download)
+Please read the role description, which includes an explanation of the role and responsibilities of the Trustees, and complete the application form.

-Please send the completed application form and your CV to firstname.lastname@example.org – any queries can be directed there also.
+Please send the completed application form, your CV and a headshot to firstname.lastname@example.org – any queries can be directed there also.

-We are seeking your nominations for these three positions by midday on Thursday, 5th July 2018.
+We are seeking your nominations for these two positions by midday on Friday, 5 July 2019.